-Call and response (introducing self), imitating functional vocabulary, using functional vocabulary at a one word level, knowledge of Spain e.g. flag, location, what you can do there, food and music.
+Call and response (introducing self), imitating functional vocabulary, using functional vocabulary at a one word level, knowledge of Spain e.g. flag, location, what you can do there, food and music, introduction of simple written language.

 Links to Communication and Language, PSED, EAD, UW (EYFS document)